Consensys/doc.katacoda/doctools-doc-preview/step4.md

 And you're done!

-The preview service is now down.
+The preview service is now stopped and Docker containers are removed.

 Congratulations, you made your first step with the ConsenSys Doctools!